EU Deforestation-free Products Regulation: the impact on businesses

 Non-compliance with the EU Deforestation-free Products Regulation

 Member States are mandated to implement the obligations set out in the legislation and establish penalties for violations of the Regulation’s provisions.
-According to the Regulation, penalties must be effective, proportionate, and dissuasive, and Member States are responsible for implementing and notifying the EU Commission of these penalties, which can include:
+According to the EU Deforestation-free Products Regulation, penalties must be effective, proportionate, and dissuasive, and Member States are responsible for implementing and notifying the EU Commission of these penalties, which can include:

 1. Fines: Companies can face significant fines proportional to the environmental damage caused and the value of the products involved.
-These fines can be at least 4% of the business’ annual EU-wide turnover from the previous financial year.
+These fines can be at least 4% of business’ annual EU-wide turnover from the previous financial year.

 2. Confiscation: Authorities can confiscate both the non-compliant products and the revenues generated from these products.